storybookjs/ember/docs/configure/telemetry.md

 ## How to opt-out

-You may opt-out of the telemetry by setting Storybook's configuration element `disableTelemetry` to `true`, using the `--disableTelemetry` flag, or setting the environment variable`STORYBOOK_DISABLE_TELEMETRY` to `1`.
+You may opt-out of the telemetry by setting Storybook's configuration element `disableTelemetry` to `true`, using the `--disable-telemetry` flag, or setting the environment variable`STORYBOOK_DISABLE_TELEMETRY` to `1`.
 For example:

 <!-- prettier-ignore-start -->